-Note: Carbon dioxide tank cars are loaded between 200 and 215 psi pressure, with commodity term minus 16 to minus 20 degrees F. These tank cars have 5 inches of urethane foam insulation, which p approximately 8 to 10 days' transport time before the commodity warms up.
-If pressure builds in a s pressure tank, the first regulator valve vents at 340 psi.
-The second regulating valve will vent at 350 pressure continues to increase, the safety relief valve will open at 375 psi.
-If the commodity tempered continues to increase, the rupture disk will open at 486 psi.
-If a rupture disc fails, the liquid will start ice when the pressure falls below about 60 psig.
-Regulating valves create a light hissing sound typic within one to two car lengths.
+Note: Carbon dioxide tank cars are loaded between 200 and 215 psi pressure, with commodity temperature of minus 16 to minus 20 degrees F. These tank cars have 5 inches of urethane foam insulation, which provides approximately 8 to 10 days' transport time before the commodity warms up.
+If pressure builds in a 500 psig test pressure tank, the first regulator valve vents at 340 psi.
+The second regulating valve will vent at 350 psi.
+If pressure continues to increase, the safety relief valve will open at 375 psi.
+If the commodity temperature continues to increase, the rupture disk will open at 486 psi.
+If a rupture disc fails, the liquid will start turning to dry ice when the pressure falls below about 60 psig.
+Regulating valves create a light hissing sound typically noticeable within one to two car lengths.
 A venting PRV will be noticeable within 5 to 10 car lengths.
-An open v heard from greater distances.
+An open vent can be heard from greater distances.